-In Florida, the time of the purchase of the house will often determine who keeps the marital home.
+In a Florida divorce, the time of the purchase of the house will often determine who keeps the marital home.

 If the house is purchased after the marriage with funds that either party earned after the marriage then the house will be considered marital property.
 Marital property will be typically be split equally (50/50) by the courts.
 In the case of a large single asset such as a house, that means the house will be sold and the proceeds will be split.